SBhugwan/21075492/README.md

 ![](README_files/figure-gfm/unnamed-chunk-23-1.png)<!-- -->

-Therefore if SU wants to launch its own streamig service it should look to produce movies that are drama or comdey based and include a high profile actor/actress.
+Therefore if SU wants to launch its own streaming service it should look to produce movies that are drama or comedy based and include a high profile actor/actress.

 # Question 5

-Here i will be looking at app size
+Here i am looking at what factors i could use for AppallingDesignes to create a new app.

 ``` r
 source("/Users/sahilbhugwan/Downloads/Data science/21075492/Q5/code/Q5.R")
 ```

-App ratings
+First i will be looking at the distribution of app ratings to the number of installs(count)

 ``` r
 APR